lhlam2515/auction-online/docs/AUTHENTICATION_FLOW.md

        │   - Path: /api/v1/auth
        │   - Max-Age: 7 days
        │
-       └─► Return { user, accessToken } in response body
+       └─► Return { user } in response body
-           (accessToken also in cookie)
+           (accessToken is only sent as an httpOnly cookie) │
-       │
        ▼
 ┌─────────────┐